Habbianos/Traxmachine/components/musics-archive/README.md

+# Musics Archive

+Information about the songs that were created in Trax

+---

 ## Internal musics

 Inside the Traxmachine, you could save up to 50 songs, and select up to 5 of these and save in the playlist to be played when the machine is on.
 To save more musics, you needed to burn one disc (for each music) and/or delete them from the Trax menu.